JehuFrayle/poke-project/README.md

 <img src="https://64.media.tumblr.com/tumblr_m8yvzytvqc1qmiefs.png" alt="Color palette from tumblr" style="display:block;margin: 0 auto; border-radius: 10px"></img>

+Almost all the web application was design by [Alezza Wolf](https://www.instagram.com/alezza_wolf/) including the illustrations fo Homepage and under construction page.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.